Alluxio/alluxio/docs/en/ufs/HDFS.md

 alluxio.underfs.hdfs.configuration=/path/to/hdfs/conf/core-site.xml:/path/to/hdfs/conf/hdfs-site.xml
 ```

+### HDFS Namenode HA Mode

+To configure Alluxio to work with HDFS namenodes in HA mode, first configure Alluxio servers to [access HDFS with the proper configuration files](#specify-hdfs-configuration-location).

-Set the under storage address to `hdfs://nameservice/` (`nameservice` is the name of HDFS
+In addition, set the under storage address to `hdfs://nameservice/` (`nameservice` is the name of HDFS
 service already configured in `core-site.xml`).
 To mount an HDFS subdirectory to Alluxio instead
 of the whole HDFS namespace, change the under storage address to something like
 `hdfs://nameservice/alluxio/data`.